This is a collaborative post, so I may have received payment for including one or more of the links it contains about furnishing a new home.

 Lighting your new home

 Lighting can help with any dark spaces in your home, and it’s important that you get this sorted sooner rather than later because it can play on your emotions and the way you feel about your home in general.
 Look at how much natural light your home gets each day and try to find lighting solutions for areas of your home that aren’t getting enough light.
 Standing lamps and side table lamps are great for adding some additional light.
 Or if you want to add some wow factor to a room, go to www.neonfilter.com and check out their fabulous neon lights.
+LED neon lights are so popular right now and you can see why.
 Aren’t they amazing?
 And you can even have your own personalised light created.

 When you move into a new home, it can be easy to buy everything quickly, but that’s usually where you end up buying things that you don’t like a few months down the line.
 Take your time and enjoy the process of furnishing a new home.